This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Dried or fresh parsley (for garnish)

-- In small saucepan, put two of the potatoes in enough cold water to cover them.
+- In small pot, put two of the potatoes in enough cold water to cover them.
 Liberally salt the water.
 Bring to a boil and cook until tender (about 8-10 minutes).
+Drain in a colander.

-- While potatoes are cooking, heat 1 tablespoon butter and 1 tablespoon oil in a medium saucepan over medium heat.
-Add onion and saute over medium heat for about 3 minutes, until soft.
-Add celery, carrot, and garlic, and season with a dash of salt and pepper (maybe 1/4 teaspoon of each).
-Saute until soft, about 3 minutes.
+- While potatoes are cooking, heat 1 tablespoon butter and 1 tablespoon oil in a large skillet over medium high heat.
+Add onion, celery, and carrots and saute for about 4-5 minutes, until soft.
+Season with a dash of salt and pepper (maybe 1/4 teaspoon of each) while they cook.
+Stir in the garlic during the last minute of cook time.

-- Add remaining potato, broth, bay leaf, and Italian seasoning.
-Cover; bring to a boil over medium-high heat.
-Reduce heat to low, and cook, partially covered, until potato is tender, about 8-10 minutes.
+- Add 1 2/3 cups broth, remaining potato, and Italian seasoning to the veggie mixture.
+Cover; bring to a boil and reduce to a simmer.
+Cook, partially covered, until potato is tender, about 8-10 minutes.

-- Meanwhile, once the two potatoes in the small saucepan are done cooking, drain the water.
-Add 2 tablespoons butter, a splash of chicken stock, 1/2 teaspoon salt, and 1/4 teaspoon pepper and mash well.
-Add this mashed potato mixture to soup in medium saucepan.
+- To the cooked, drained potatoes, add 2 tablespoons butter, 1/3 cup chicken broth, 1/2 teaspoon salt, and 1/4 teaspoon pepper and mash well.
+Add this mashed potato mixture to the soup.
 Stir to combine.

-- Place milk and 1 cup corn kernels in blender.
-Place cover on blender jar.
+- Place milk and 1 cup corn kernels in a blender and cover.
 Blend until well combined, about 25-30 seconds.
-Add this mixture and remaining 1 cup of corn to the soup.
+Add this mixture and remaining 1 cup of corn kernels to the soup.
 Stir until well combined.

 - Taste and add salt and pepper, if needed.
 Cook gently over low heat until warmed through.
 Add a little dried or finely minced fresh parsley for garnish, if desired.